MicrosoftDocs/appcenter-docs/docs/general/billing.md

 - What happens if a paid user's subscription has an issue (credit card expiry)?

   Azure will notify you via an email notification first.
 In App Center, you will be downgraded to the free tier temporarily until the subscription issue is fixed.
-Once it's fixed, we will convert you back to your previously selected paid plan.
+Once it's fixed, we'll convert you back to your previously selected paid plan.

 - Can I downgrade during the month?